nodejitsu/handbook/chapters/introduction.md

 three things to get started:

-* We're [Nodejitsu](http://nodejitsu.com), and we can give you scalable, fault-tolerant cloud hosting for your Node.js apps - and we're the best you'll find.
+* We're [Nodejitsu](http://nodejitsu.com), and we can give you scalable, fault-tolerant cloud hosting for your Node.js apps.
+We are dedicated to making sure our customers and other developers have an exceptional experience using our platform and open source software.

 * Getting started with [your first app](#hiworld) is simple with our [jitsu](#jitsu) command-line interface - we'll [show you how](#hiworld).